-- 1. Returns are calculated using monthly pre-tax NTA values including dividends (excluding franking) and adjusted for the dilutionary impact of options exercised resulting in an increase in issued capital by 5% or greater during the period. - 2.
-A sample of 37 domestic equity managers are included in this analysis taken from the Bell Potter and Morningstar research universe.
-Funds included in this analysis are only a selection of Listed Investment Companies (LIC) on the ASX and are intended to form a representative sample of LICs based on strategy, size and past performance.
+^{1.} Returns are calculated using monthly pre-tax NTA values including dividends (excluding franking) and adjusted for the dilutionary impact of options exercised resulting in an increase in issued capital by 5% or greater during the period.

 The ideal position is towards the top left corner with the highest returns and lowest level of risk.
-During the last 24 months Ryder has underperformed both the comparator indices and investment manager median largely due to concentrated positions delivering outsized negative returns and heightened portfolio volatility as flagged previously eroding risk adjusted returns over a longer time period.
-Ryder remains confident in our ability to deliver strong risk-adjusted returns over the long term despite these measures and are committed to delivering this for shareholders.
+During the last 12 months Ryder has outperformed both the comparator indices and investment manager median largely due to concentrated positions delivering outsized positive returns and reduced Portfolio volatility resulting in an improvement in risk adjusted returns over the course of the year.
+Ryder remains confident in our ability to deliver strong risk-adjusted returns over the long term despite where these measures sit today and are committed to delivering this for shareholders.